jetamartin/tennis-central/README.md

-# 🎾  Tennis-Central  🎾 <sub>(version .9)</sub>
+# Tennis-Central 🎾 <sub>(version .9)</sub>

 ## So what is Tennis-Central?  🤷‍♀️
-   In a nut shell Tennis-Central is web based application that helps match tennis players with other players of similar skills for either matches and/or practice sessions.
+   In a nut shell Tennis-Central is web based application that helps match tennis players with other players of similar skills for either match play and/or practice sessions.

 ### The Problem  😕
    It can be challenging to find new tennis partners with similar skill levels, availability and interests beyond your existing circles of tennis friends/partners.